Deserts, Driverless Trains and Futuristic Dreams: Two Weeks as a Solo Female Traveller in Saudi Arabia

 Riyadh: The Future Arrives by Metro

-From the outside, the compound looked faintly alarming, surrounded by razor wire, security checkpoints and stern 'keep out'signs that made it resemble a detention centre.
+From the outside, the compound looked unwelcoming, surrounded by razor wire, security checkpoints and stern 'keep out'signs that made it resemble a detention centre.
 Inside, however, it felt more like The Truman Show.
-Perfectly maintained streets, swimming pools, gyms, restaurants and manicured gardens created an oddly self contained suburban bubble where residents barely needed to leave.
+Perfectly maintained streets, swimming pools, gyms, restaurants and manicured gardens created a self contained suburban bubble where residents barely needed to leave.

 From their townhouse, I could walk directly to Riyadh Metro.